akshhat/akshhat/README.md

 - ⚡ Fun fact: ...
 -->

-- :smile: I'm Akshhat Srivastava, I'm a final year engineering undergraduate :construction_worker:
+- :smile: I'm Akshhat Srivastava, I'm a final year engineering undergraduate :construction_worker: Currently working as a Programmer Analyst Trainee (Intern) at Cognizant. :office:

-- :star_struck: I am interested in UX Design and Software Development.
-I recently completed a freelance project where I designed UI mockups for cloud migration products and also conducted heuristic analysis for a chatbot bulder product.
+- :star_struck: I am interested in Software Engineering and building digital products ⚒ .
+Last summer, I worked as a UI/UX Design Intern at a cloud startup ☁ where I designed UI mockups for cloud migration products and also conducted heuristic analysis for a chatbot bulder product.

 - :star: I’ll be graduating in Summer 2021 and looking for **Full-time opportunities** in Software development and engineering :raising_hand:.
 I’m interested in solving problems and building software that impact people around me :raised_hands: